-The CCHA must obtain the services of an independent entity to perform all HQS inspections in cases where an HCV family is receiving assistance in a CCHA-owned unit.
-A CCHA-owned unit is defined as a unit that is owned by the CCHA that administers the assistance under the consolidated ACC (including a unit owned by an entity substantially controlled by the CCHA).
-The independent agency must communicate the results of each inspection to the family and the CCHA.
+The CCHA must obtain the services of an independent entity to perform all HQS inspections in cases where an HCV family is receiving assistance in a CCHA-owned unit as defined in 24 CFR 982.4.
+The independent entity must communicate the results of each inspection to the family and the CCHA.
 The independent agency must be approved by HUD and may be the unit of general local government for the CCHA jurisdiction (unless the CCHA is itself the unit of general local government or an agency of such government).
+The CCHA must inform the family, both orally and in writing, that the family has the right to select any eligible unit available for lease.
+CCHA-owned unit is freely selected by the family, without CCHA pressure or steering.